Teamdael/spellbook/_posts/2017-01-01-concealed-shot.markdown

 ---
 layout: post
-title:  "Abi Dalzim's Horrid Wilting"
+title:  "Concealed shot"
 date:   2017-01-01
-source: XGTE.150
+source: From the Arcane Archive
-tags: [sorcerer, wizard, level8, necromancy]
+tags: [bard, shugenja, warmage, wizard, cantrip, illusion, hb, ren]
 ---

-**8th-level necromancy**
+**Illusion cantrip**

 **Casting Time**: 1 action

-**Range**: 150 feet
+**Range**: Self

-**Components**: V, S, M (a bit of sponge)
+**Components**: S, M (a firearm)

 **Duration**: Instantaneous

-You draw the moisture from every creature in a 30-foot cube centered on a point you choose within range.
-Each creature in that area must make a Constitution saving throw.
-Constructs and undead aren’t affected, and plants and water elementals make this saving throw with disadvantage.
-A creature takes 12d8 necrotic damage on a failed save, or half as much damage on a successful one.
-Nonmagical plants in the area that aren’t creatures, such as trees and shrubs, wither and die instantly.
+As part of the action used to cast this spell, you must make an attack with a firearm, otherwise the spell fails.
+The spell then masks any audible or visible output from the weapon, making it impossible to see or hear where the shot came from.
+This spell only conceals the first shot you make; any additional shots are not concealed.